Last updated on October 21st, 2023 at 10:35 pm

 Can You Carry A Knife In A Bar In Washington?

 Carrying a knife in a bar is generally allowed, provided the blade is not concealed.
 However, possession of dangerous weapons is prohibited in premises licensed under RCW 66.24.010, which includes many bars.
 Additionally, establishments may enforce their policies prohibiting weapons.

 Switchblades, including knives that open automatically by gravity or centrifugal force, are illegal to own or carry in Washington state.

 Do You Need A Permit To Carry A Knife In Washington?

-No, you do not need a permit to carry a knife in Washington state.
-However, it is illegal to carry a concealed knife without a valid reason (such as for use in a lawful occupation, trade, or profession).
+You don’t need a permit to carry a knife in Washington state.
+However, carrying a concealed knife without a valid reason is illegal.

 Are Butterfly Knives Legal In Washington?

 Butterfly knives, also known as balisongs, are illegal to own or carry in Washington state.

 Can I Open Carry A Sword In Washington?